sharath291994/CE-fit-analysis/README.md

 ### Output
-Running the utility creates the following folders in the the directory where your AmatBvec.xlsx file is stored: correlation_matrices/ – contains Excel files and heatmap images of correlation matrices. frequency_distributions/ – contains histogram images for each numeric column. statistical_summary/ – contains statistical_summary.xlsx with descriptive statistics.
+Running the utility creates the following folders in the the directory where your AmatBvec.xlsx file is stored:
+1) correlation_matrices: It coontains Excel files and heatmap images of correlation matrices.
+2) frequency_distributions: It contains histogram images for each numeric column.
+3) statistical_summary: It ontains statistical_summary.xlsx with descriptive statistics.

 ### Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.

 ### License
 This project is licensed under the MIT License.